JustinMShea/phoenixdown/README.md

 ## Rendering

-To render your thesis, you can open `index.Rmd` in RStudio and then hit the "knit" button.
-Look at the `output:` field in `index.Rmd` to change the output formats between PDF, gitbook and Word by commenting-out the formats you don't want.
+To render your thesis, open `index.Rmd` in RStudio and then hit the "knit" button.
+To change the output formats between PDF, gitbook and Word , look at the `output:` field in `index.Rmd`and comment-out the formats you don't want.

 Alternatively, you can use: